Welcome to Animal Welfare

 OWNER SURRENDERS AND OWNER RECLAIMS:

 We accept cash, checks, debit, and credit cards.

-HOT WEATHER IS HERE…Make sure you keep your furry friends safe!
+Hot Weather is on the way…Make sure you keep your furry friends safe!

 Vaccinations and Heartworm Preventative

 Please discuss a vaccination schedule for your cat or dog with your personal veterinarian.
 Vets normally vaccinate puppies at 6 weeks, 9 weeks, 12 weeks and 15 weeks.
 This puppy vaccination covers parvo, distemper, corona virus as well as other viruses to which your puppy can be exposed.
 The puppy should receive the rabies vaccination at 12 weeks or 15 weeks.
 Vets normally vaccinate kittens at 6 weeks, 10 weeks and 12 weeks for feline viral rhinotrachetus (FVR), feline calicivirus (FCV) and feline panleukopenia (FPL).
 Rabies vaccination are done at 12 weeks.
 Feline leukemia and Feline Infectious peritonitis (FIP) are both fatal to cats and vaccinations are done at the 12 week age range.
 Adult cats need a booster, rabies, feline leukemia and FIP vaccination yearly.
 Please discuss feline leukemia and FIP with your vet.
 Adult dogs and cats require annual booster vaccinations as well as an annual rabies vaccination.